john-lyne/john-lyne.github.io/_pages/about.md

   - /about.html
 ---

-Performance engineer for Bombardier's Global aircraft series.
+Aircraft performance engineer for Bombardier's Global aircraft series.
 Aircraft performance depends on aircraft weight and geometry; engine thrust; atmospheric properties; and the particular conditions of the flight, such as takeoff, landing, and cruise.
-Performance engineers define the operational capabliltes and ensure the safe operation of aircraft, in particular for the case of engine failure.
-Performance engineers also work towards optimizing performance, which reduces the costs of operating the aircraft.
+Performance engineers define the operational capabliltes and ensure safe aircraft operation, in particular for the case of engine failure.
+Performance engineers also work towards optimizing performance, which reduces operation costs.

 <img src="/images/substack-icon.png" alt="drawing" width="50"/>